-One of the significant changes included in the TCJA was the reduction in the C corporation tax rate to 21%; thus making C corporations more prevalent in use for various business owners.
+One of the significant changes included in the TCJA was the reduction in the C corporation tax rate to 21%, thus making C corporations more prevalent in use for various business owners.
 In addition to the lower tax rate, C corporation stock can potentially qualify as QSBS under Section 1202 of the Internal Revenue Code (IRC).
-The QSBS tax exemption may allow you to avoid part or all of the capital gains taxes incurred when you sell a stake in a startup or small business.
-The requirements to be eligible for this exclusion are as follows:
+The QSBS tax exemption allows taxpayers to exclude from gross income a percentage of the capital gain recognized on the sale of QSBS if it is held for more than five years.
+If qualified, investors can avoid tax on some or all the gain upon the sale of the stock.
+Depending on the date of acquisition, the current exclusion can be anywhere from 50% to 100% (if acquired after September 2010).